a5-stable/parse-cron-ext/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/parse-cron-ext.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/parse-cron-ext/blob/master/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/a5-stable/parse-cron-ext.
+This project is intended to be a safe, welcoming space for collaboration!

+Any Pull Requests or Issues to improve it will be gladly welcome.
+I will check them and react as soon as possible.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-## Code of Conduct

-Everyone interacting in the Parse::Cron::Ext project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/parse-cron-ext/blob/master/CODE_OF_CONDUCT.md).